Shadow War (DC Comics)

-Shadow War is a nine-issue crossover event published from DC Comics featuring Batman, Deathstroke, and Damian Wayne as Batman and Robin try to stop Deathstroke from committing an unthinkable act against the League of Assassins, Talia al Ghul, and Ra's al Ghul.
+"Shadow War" is a nine-issue crossover comic book storyline published by the comic book publishing company DC Comics featuring Batman, Deathstroke, and Damian Wayne as Batman and Robin try to stop Deathstroke from committing an unthinkable act against the League of Assassins, Talia al Ghul, and Ra's al Ghul.
 The event overall received positive reviews, with critics praising the writing, art, and action.

 Publication history

 In December 2021, DC Comics announced "Shadow War" as Joshua Williamson temporarily became the new writer for Batman while DC Comics searched for a more permanent Batman writer.
-Deathstroke has committed a crime against the League of Shadows, where Batman and Robin must track down Deathstroke and bring him to justice.
+In the storyline, Deathstroke has committed a crime against the League of Shadows, while Batman and Robin must track down Deathstroke and bring him to justice.

 Plot summary

 Prelude

 After Bane killed Alfred Pennyworth, Damian Wayne left Gotham City over his guilt and PTSD to participate in underground fighting tournaments.
 Damian finds out there are assassins trying to kill his mother Talia al Ghul and defeats them all.
 Robin is trying to participate in the League of Lazarus Tournament where he meets Connor Hawke, Ravager, and new fighters like Flatline, and Respawn.
 Damian Wayne meets up with his grandfather Ra's al Ghul and after a personal talk with Ra's al Ghul as well as Dick Grayson, Damian Wayne regains his motivation where he fights off the leader of the League of Lazarus Tournament, who is revealed to be Ra's al Ghul's mother Ruh al Ghul.
 Damian realizes that the tournament allows every fighters 3 lives and every time they get revived, the Lazarus Demon starts to wake up.
 Damian Wayne rushes back to the tournament where Connor Hawke is his last opponent after Connor defeats Ravager.

 Connor Hawke defeats Damian Wayne the second time, but is stabbed in the chest by the Lazarus Demon.
 Damian Wayne gets knocked out where he has a conversation with the hallucination of Alfred, where he realizes that the first step for Bruce Wayne to become Batman was asking for help.
 Damian Wayne rallies the fighters in the League of Lazarus tournament and they manage to defeat the Lazarus Demon.
 Ruh al Ghul makes Damian unconscious and sends him into the past, where Damian learns Ra's al Ghul created the Lazarus Pits to revive his mother and Ruh al Ghul had visions that the Lazarus Demon would awaken and burn the Earth.
 In order to stop the demon, Ra's al Ghul must destroy the Earth and recreate it.
 Ra's al Ghul refuses and this conflict caused a civil war.
 Ra's al Ghul defeats his mother, but spares her and instead bounds her to the Lazarus Demon.
 Damian manages to break free, but just then Ra's al Ghul and his troops arrive.